Zxelt-studio/The-CC0-directory/README.md

 A repertoire of assets under CC0 license

-If you would like to share your assets with me, please contact me: axel@zxelt-studio.fr
+If you would like to share your assets with me or if you encounter a licensing problem, please contact me: axel@zxelt-studio.fr